Maulana Azad National Urdu University: Schools and Departments

 The Departments are currently offering 84 programs and courses, (25 PhD; 21 PG; 10 UG, 05 PG Diploma and 05 Diploma programs and 2 Certificate courses.

 Academics

 Faculties

-The university is home to the Maulna Azad Library, which was established in 1998.
+The university is home to the Maulana Azad Library, which was established in 1998.
 The library subscribes to 27 periodicals in Urdu, 129 in English, nine in Hindi and 40 popular magazines apart from 13 newspapers in Urdu, English, Telugu and Hindi.

 The Centre for Urdu Language, Literature & Culture is associated with the university.

 Memorial lecture

 Vice-President Hamid Ansari delivered the first Mohammed Quli Qutub Shah memorial lecture at Maulana Azad Urdu University.